garry-clawson/Tallon_and_the_meanies/README.md

 The aim of this project was to implement some sort of AI technique to escape and evade the meanies while avoiding pits and collecting bonuses.

-I deceived to try my hand at Q-Learning and the Epsilon Greedy Algorithm.
+I decided to try my hand at Q-Learning and the Epsilon Greedy Algorithm.
 More can be read about these here:

 - https://www.geeksforgeeks.org/q-learning-in-python/
 - https://www.learndatasci.com/tutorials/reinforcement-q-learning-scratch-python-openai-gym/